 The offset calibration function may be employed by the user to remove application offsets or DC bias values.
 OFS may be written with a number in 2's complement format and this offset will be subtracted from the result, or hardware averaged value.
 To add an offset, store the negative offset in 2's complement format and the effect will be an addition.
 An offset correction that results in an out-of-range value will be forced to the minimum or maximum value.
-The minimum value for single-ended conversions is 0x0000.
+The minimum value for single-ended conversions is 0x0000; for a differential conversion it is 0x8000.